 Emotional Lessons on 18 Day Field Trips

 Arthur Morgan School’s 18 day field trips make for powerful learning experiences that help middle schoolers see real world examples of what they learn in the classroom.
 They also learn other things as well.
-Here is Rey, a ninth grader, explaining some of the unexpected lessons that come from a long road trip.
+Here is Rey, an alumna, explaining some of the unexpected lessons that come from a long road trip.

 “At AMS, our 18 day field trips are amazing.
 We learn so much and see so much and we’re basically traveling around with our friends and really, what’s better than that?
 In reality though, there’s a lot more to it.